bitnami/readme-generator-for-helm/README.md

-    "array": "array",                            <-- Modifier that indicates an array type "object": "object"                           <-- Modifier that indicates an object type "string": "string"                           <-- Modifier that indicates a string type "nullable": "nullable"                       <-- Modifier that indicates a parameter that can be set to null },
+    "array": "array",                            <-- Modifier that indicates an array type "object": "object"                           <-- Modifier that indicates an object type "string": "string"                           <-- Modifier that indicates a string type "boolean": "boolean"                         <-- Modifier that indicates a boolean type "nullable": "nullable"                       <-- Modifier that indicates a parameter that can be set to null },
   "regexp": {